 Looking for ideas for new and easy Christmas bulletin boards?
-Try the following math project to make a fresh and fun Christmas display and have your students practice math skills at the same time.
+Try the following math project to make a fresh and fun Christmas display and have your students practice measuring and counting math skills at the same time.

-Structuring class time so that some children work on the following activity, while others work at learning centers makes it easy to create fun Christmas activities.
+Structuring class time so that some children work on the activity below, while others work at learning centers makes it easy to create fun Christmas activities.

 - Various sizes of brown rectangles for trunks